mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

 smart and have always been able to adapt and learn new technologies.

 At the same time, I would always encourage everyone to dive into writing code - at least for fun.
-It's surely a plus, at the end of the day, and you may end up landing a better (paid) job. :-)
+It's surely a plus, at the end of the day, it's an investment in your own skills, and widening your view, and who knows when you might actually give be able to give a helping hand and pleasantly surprise your colleagues, or land a better (paid) job. :-)

 A vast majority of the networking tooling is written in Python.
 If you are interested, I would recommend a few good resources, but not limited to: